Akshit-Patel/Akshit-Patel/content/authors/admin/_index.md

   - Visitors
 ---

 I am an Electronics and Instrumentation student at Birla Institute of Technology and Science, Pilani, currently in my 3rd year.I have a general interest in robotics and automation and love to fiddle around with things.
 I tried multiple things to find my interests in general.
 I started with developing websites for various events across campus and then gradually got interested in industrial automation.
-Neverthless I would still love to work on web dev projects.
+I would still love to work and explore on different development projects.